SteFly Canopy Flasher

 Together with the Just Soaring development team (Just Soaring is also your contact for Canopy Flashers in USA), we asked ourselves the question: how can we make canopy flashers even better?

-The result is a canopy flasher that attracts attention: green light, central reflector, mirrored housing, slim housing shape and efficient cooling.
-In addition, many other detailed solutions for extra safety.
+The result is a flasher that attracts attention: green light, central reflector, mirrored housing, slim housing shape and efficient cooling.
+In addition, there are many other detailed solutions to improve safety.

 Highlights of Function and Design